 IT TALKS ABOUT THE VALUE YOU ARE OFFERING.

 Your statement should also include the benefits that your company provides.
 Some examples are “healthy organic food”, “affordable high-quality website”, and “world-class customer experience training”.

 A purpose statement is entirely different from the mission statement.
 Both guide the organization.
 However, the mission tells the specifics of the business.

 The purpose statement, on the other hand, goes beyond.
 Why does a company do what it does?
 Why does an organization decide the way it does?

-Here are keys to a great purpose statement.
+Here are the keys to a great purpose statement:

 What makes you get up in the morning?
 A great purpose statement is like fuel.
 It inspires everyone in the organization to do their mission.
 It drives them to get going, especially in times of challenges.

 The purpose statement not only answers the “Why” questions.
 It includes the core values of your company.
 What values do you believe in and uphold?